petebacondarwin/foodme-intro/step-04/README.md

 Add a list of restaurants to choose from:

 * Initialize a mock list of restaurants in the `AppController`
-* Bind the template to the list of restaurants using `ng-repeat` directive
+* Bind the template to the list of restaurants using the `ng-repeat` directive

 ```js